-Fortunately, no emergency maneuvers were required as evidenced by Kate's glorious appearance on the steps less than 12 hours after delivery.
-My observation after many years of caring for postpartum women – it's not common for patients to appear quite so put together, so quickly after delivery.
+Fortunately, no emergency maneuvers were required as evidenced by Catherine's glorious appearance on the steps less than 12 hours after delivery.
+Just my observation after many years of caring for postpartum women – it's uncommon for patients to appear quite so put together, so quickly after delivery.

 Her breathtaking appearance sets the barre rather high.
 It doesn't hurt to have a personal assistant and hair stylist to help get you ready along with a beautiful bespoke dress by Jenny Packham.
 The yellow buttercup flowers on her silk dress sparkled like spring and its ombre effect hinted of falling petals.

 Here's a nice look at her dress and its elegant cut in full: